 Jane Cartwright was appointed to the Brackenridge Services Ltd Board as Chair in 2013.
 She holds a Bachelor of Science, a Post Graduate Diploma in Science (Human Nutrition) and an MBA from the University of Otago, and holds NZ Dietetic Registration.

 Her current directorships, trustee and committee member responsibilities include:

-- Ara Institute of Canterbury Council - Member
+- Ara Institute of Canterbury Council - Director

 - NZ Institute of Directors - Chartered Member

 - Nurse Maude Association – Deputy Chair and Chair Clinical, Quality and Risk Committee

 Currently, Jane is in a leadership role for the NZ Breastfeeding Alliance and Canterbury Clinical Network.
-She has substantial governance and operational experience and held executive and senior roles in the health system and local government leading developments in the community, mental and public health.
+She has substantial governance and operational experience.